-The procedures for the CMP program are the product of careful planning by a committee of judges, practicing attorneys, representatives of local bar associations, and court staff.
-Chapter 2 - Part Four of the Local Rules governs Sacramento County’s CMP program.
+The procedures for the CMP are the product of careful planning by a committee of judges, practicing attorneys, representatives of local bar associations, and Court staff.
+Chapter 2 - Part Four of the Local Rules governs the CMP.

 Weekly CMP Calendar Information